 - In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping

-- children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
 For all situations where a child may be at risk of serious or immediate harm, the DSL (or deputy in their absence) should be alerted in person immediately.
-The details should be shared in person before being recorded on CPOMS to allow the DSL to take steps immediately to protect the child from harm. - CPOMS should always be used for any concerns, whether these are urgent in their nature or are lower level concerns. - Visitors to the school should report their concerns to the DSL (or a deputy) and may be asked to complete an information form in some circumstances to ensure that exact details are recorded. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
-The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - As soon as you are able, complete a record of the concerns on CPOMS.
-This should be on the same day and before the child is due to leave the school premises. - Seek support for yourself if you are distressed.
+The details should be shared in person before being recorded on CPOMS to allow the DSL to take steps immediately to protect the child from harm.
+If you are unsure speak to the designated safeguarding lead or their deputy - CPOMS should always be used for any concerns, whether these are urgent in their nature or are lower level concerns. - Visitors to the school should report their concerns to the DSL (or a deputy) and may be asked to complete an information form in some circumstances to ensure that exact details are recorded. - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
+The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns on CPOMS.
+This should be on the same day and before the child is due to leave the school premises.
+A CPOMS guidance sheet is provided to all staff on induction to support the factual and accurate recording of information.

+Seek support for yourself if you are distressed.
 This could be from a deputy DSL who will understand more clearly the nature of your distress or from a trusted colleague.